charl-kruger/v0-mcp/README.md

 - **HTTPS**: Always use HTTPS in production
 - **Rate Limiting**: Monitor usage to avoid hitting v0 API rate limits
 - **Environment Variables**: Store API keys in secure environment variables
+- **Query Parameter Security**: Be aware that API keys in query parameters may be logged in server logs

 ## 🤝 Contributing